tobyhodges/regex-introduction/5-capture-groups.md

 Regular expressions provide the capability to identify and store parts of a matched pattern, for reuse in the replacement string.
 This means that we can find and replace all of those species names in a single operation, while maintaining the specific strings that we still need.
 To do this, we need to use _capture groups_.

-In a regex, a capture group is established in with `()` parentheses, and referred to in the replacement string with `\N`, where `N` is an integer (1-9) signifying which group in the regex should be substituted in at the specified position\*.
+As we saw in the previous chapter, a group is established in with `()` parentheses.
+When matched, these groups can be referred to in the replacement string with `\N`, where `N` is an integer (1-9) signifying which group in the regex should be substituted in at the specified position\*.
 Captured groups are counted from left to right.
 This should be made clearer with an example below:

 ```
 group_1, group_2, group_3